 Most real estate agents know Placester as a purveyor of IDX websites.
 What a lot of people don’t know, unless you read the fine print of your NAR membership docs, is that anyone who is a part of the National Association of Realtors is eligible for a basic website and lead capture system from Placester.

 If you want to upgrade to the first paid plan, there is a CRM included as well.
-We recently featured Placester in our article 5 Clever Real Estate Landing Pages That Convert Like Crazy, check it out to learn a little more about what they have to offer.
+We recently featured Placester in our article 5 Clever Real Estate Landing Pages That Convert Like Crazy, check it out to learn a little more about what it has to offer.

 Recently named the best overall in our article The Best Real Estate CRM for 2019: In-Depth Reviews & Pricing, there aren’t many products that can stand up to the platform that Propertybase has built.
 With a starting price of $89 per month, Propertybase isn’t the cheapest option on the market, but in our opinion, it is definitely the best.
 It offers a two week, full featured free trial with no obligation or credit card required.